MicrosoftDocs/bi-shared-docs/amo/programming-amo-complementary-classes-and-methods.md

 ```

-##  <a name="BU"></a> Backup and Restore Methods
+## Backup and Restore methods

  The Backup and Restore methods let administrators back up databases and restore them.

  The following sample creates backups for all databases in the specified server.
 If a backup file already exists, then it is overwritten.
-Backup files are saved in the BackUp folder in the [!INCLUDE[ssASnoversion](../../../includes/ssasnoversion-md.md)] Data folder.
+Backup files are saved in the BackUp folder in the Analysis Services Data folder.

 ```
 static public void BackUpAllDatabases(Server svr)